kylenessen/masters-thesis/supplemental/results/results-revision-checklist.md

 ## NOTES FOR NEXT SESSIONS

+- All reviewer-requested tasks have been completed
-- Francis is unaware of the bivariate scatter plot discussions with Jenn
+- Francis is aware of bivariate scatter plots now (received feedback)
 - Jenn was satisfied with scatter plots showing no relationship
-- Regression lines were removed because non-significant but visually misleading
-- Need actual regression statistics (both p > 0.05, sunset "just barely")
+- Regression statistics added to text and figure captions (Task 3.1 completed)
+- Decision made to include regression lines in updated figures despite non-significance
 - Figure numbering issues are export artifacts, not source file issues
-- Work through these one at a time to avoid context overload
-- **Focus on Task 3.1 and Task 4.1 as the only remaining reviewer-requested items**
+- All critical conceptual fixes, clarifications, and interpretations from Francis and Jenn have been addressed